Oregon vs. Michigan: Odds, spread, over/under - December 2

 - Odds to win the national championship: +8000

-- Oregon's chances of winning the national championship, based on its odds, are 1.2%.
+- Oregon has a 1.2% chance of winning the national championship, based on its moneyline odds.

+- With odds of +6000, Michigan has been given a 1.6% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!